-- 1) You file a separate return. - 2) You paid more than half the cost of keeping up your home for the tax year. - 3) Your spouse did not live in your home during the last 6 months of the tax year. - 4) Your home was, for more than half the year, the main home of your child, stepchild, adopted child, or foster child whom you can claim as a dependent.
+- 1) You file a separate return. - 2) You paid more than half the cost of keeping up your home for the tax year. - Your spouse did not live in your home during the last 6 months of the tax year.
+Your spouse is considered to live with you if he or she is temporarily absent due to special circumstances.
+See Temporary absences, later.

+- 4) Your home was, for more than half the year, the main home of your child, stepchild, adopted child, or foster child whom you can claim as a dependent.
+(See Home of qualifying person, later.)
 However, you can still meet this test if you cannot claim your child as a dependent only because: - a) You state in writing to the noncustodial parent that he or she may claim an exemption for the child, or - b) The noncustodial parent provides at least \$600 support for the dependent and claims an exemption for the dependent under a pre-1985 divorce or separation agreement.